Entrupy Certificate

 Certificate Transfers

-API Functionality:
+Planned API Functionality:

-- Querying Transfer Status & Details: The API allows you to query the current status of a certificate, including who the current holder is.
+- Querying Transfer Status & Details: The API will allow you to query the current status of a certificate, including who the current holder is.
 If an item's certificate has been transferred, the original authentication record will typically indicate this and may link to the new certificate details or holder information.